KeenanS04/WhatsTheRating/README.md

 ### Response Variable

 Our response variable is `rating`.
-Rating is a quantitative discrete and a categorical ordinal variable with values of 1, 2, 3, 4, and 5.
+Rating is a quantitative discrete and categorical ordinal variable with values of 1, 2, 3, 4, and 5.
 Discrete quantitative variables are easier to classify as they can not have a decimal value, thus making it easier to predict a label.
 Regression can not be used on categorical data.

 ### Metrics